What is Asana

 Working at a Media and IT Development agency I have countless points of contact with design and user experience matters.
 This is why Asana caught my attention at first.
 Not only its beautiful user interface, but also the delightful interactions and unique effects while creating and finishing tasks are a feast for the eyes.

-After using it for a couple of days on some small test projects I realized, aside from it being really fun to use, it actually is an all-in-one solution for an effortless and transparent collaboration with less friction thus producing better and more measurable results – a perfect fit for amondi.
+After using it for a couple of days on some small test projects I realised, aside from it being really fun to use, it actually is an all-in-one solution for an effortless and transparent collaboration with less friction thus producing better and more measurable results – a perfect fit for amondi.

 As everyone exactly knows when and why to do what, Asana assures our teams to stay on track with projects and helps our individuals to maintain a high level of motivation and productiveness during projects.